EFForg/https-everywhere/docs/en_US/ruleset-update-channels.md

 If a new ruleset update is available, after a few seconds you should now see the new ruleset version in the bottom of the extension popup:

 ![](my-lan.png)

+You can also delete rulesets from the extension options.
+Under `Update Channels`, just click `Delete` for the channel you want to delete.
+This will immediately remove the rulesets from this update channel.